 Students issued a laptop by the College must adhere to the College's computer, internet and device usage policies and procedures.

 To be successful with Distance Education courses, students enrolling need the following recommended computer hardware, software and Internet requirements.
-For student enrolling in the Associate of Science in Computer and Network Support and Diploma in Computer Support Technician programs, see the recommended requirements in the following section.

 Hardware Requirements: